Swati4star/Images-to-PDF/README.md

 # Images To PDF
 Have JPG when you need a PDF?
-Convert JPG to PDF in a few seconds! :D Here is an easy to use android app to convert images to PDF file!
+Convert JPG to PDF in a few seconds! :smiley:
+Here is an easy to use android app to convert images to PDF file!

 ####Creating a PDF file